armoar334/tapioca/README.md

 ## Rules
  - Portability is primary, but ease of use / extensibility is also an important factor.
 Therefore, functions may be implemented in a way that allows them to be workarounds for limitations or bugs on certain platforms / enviroments, such as 256 / rgb colors and xterm mouse support
-~~ - No implementation specific workaround! no testing for version for any reason other than to show on the landing page.
-Compatability, not Concessions! ~~

 ## Basic keybinds